Tax Problems Caused By Financial Hardship

 Does the IRS Consider Financial Hardship Reasonable Cause?

-Generally financial hardship is not a blanket defense for late filing or late payment.
-The government figures that if you had the ability to earn the income, you should be able to walk into an accounting office and file your taxes by April 15th.
-If you had income, but could not pay the tax signals that you either claimed too many exemptions at your job, or failed to budget for the taxes if you are self employed.
-However, your delinquency might have been reasonable in light of all the circumstances.
+Generally, financial hardship is not a blanket defense for late filing or payment.
+The government figures that if you could earn the income, you should be able to walk into an accounting office and file your taxes by April 15th.
+If you had income but could not pay the tax signals, you claimed too many exemptions at your job or failed to budget for the taxes if you were self-employed.
+However, your delinquency might have been reasonable, considering all the circumstances.
 IRS may accept other excuses as reasonable cause, provided that the taxpayer acted reasonably.
 For example, you used your money to pay unforeseen medical expenses, or you had to make frequent trips to take care of an ill relative.

 The IRS will look at the following factors in determining reasonable cause:

 - How did you handle your other obligations during this period?
-Did taxpayer exercise ordinary business care and prudence to mitigate the non-compliance?
+Did taxpayers exercise ordinary business care and prudence to mitigate the non-compliance?

-- Does the timing of the event closely correlate with failure to file or pay the taxes?
+- Does the event’s timing closely correlate with failure to file or pay taxes?